Daniel-Alp/dalp_website/index.markdown

 ---
 layout: single
+title: "About Me"
 author_profile: true
 ---
-# About me
 Hi!
-I am a student in Grade 12 attending the St. Theresa of Lisieux catholic high school.
+This is a repository of my favourite projects.